perceptiveshawty/RankCSE/README.md

 ## Evaluation

-We will provide a simple colab notebook to evaluate results in the near future.
-For now, you can run the commands below for evaluation after using the repo to train a model:
+You can run the commands below for evaluation after using the repo to train a model:

 ```bash
 python evaluation.py \